-- Open the 4.2.feel_the_light.ino file under the path of 3in1-kit\learning_project\4.2. feel_the_light. - Or copy this code into Arduino IDE.
+- Open the 4.2.feel_the_light.ino file under the path of 3in1-kit\basic_project\4.2. feel_the_light. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 After the code is uploaded successfully, the serial monitor prints out the photoresistor values.
 The stronger the current ambient brightness, the larger the value displayed on the serial monitor.